- What is OTA testing

 Why it is so important to do OTA testing?

-We think you already know the answer to this question: no one likes bad connections, and bad connections could be avoided with Over-the-Air, OTA testing.
+We think you already know the answer to this question: no one likes bad connections, and bad connections could be avoided by verifying the wireless performance with OTA testing.
 An excellent wireless connectivity is an important criterion for consumers when making a purchase decision.
 Well-functioning wireless device builds trust in the brand and ensures that customers get the value they are expecting for.
 There are also many more reasons for performing an OTA test.

 When OTA testing is done in an early phase, costly design errors can be avoided.
-If product is launched and the manufacturer notices that the wireless performance of the device is not good, it can seriously harm the reputation of a company, not to mention the recall costs.
-Great OTA test result can also help with benchmarking.
+If a product is launched and the manufacturer notices that the wireless performance of the device is not good, it can seriously harm the reputation of a company, not to mention the recall costs.
+Great OTA test result can also help with bench-marking.
 In addition, most of the biggest network operators have specific OTA requirements and to meet them, the product must be OTA tested.
 Overall, OTA testing ensures that the wireless device is ready to be sold on the market.

 OTA testing typically measures the sensitivity and radiated transmission power of a device.
 Poor sensitivity and radiated transmission power affect a lot to end-user experience.
 First of all, if these measures are not satisfactory, the wireless connections to different radio systems may break up continuously or in the worst case, not connect at all.
 For example, the connection between a smartwatch and Bluetooth headset may break up or interrupt other radio connections.